eForms Logo

 Concealed Carry

-All Connecticut residents are required to obtain a Permit in order to carry a concealed firearm within the state.[15]
+All Connecticut residents must obtain a concealed firearm permit within the state.[15]

 How to Apply